MobCat/MobCats-original-xbox-game-list/ListKey.md

 As far as I know it starts at 001, no 000 games have been found or documented.

 **\[Title Name\]**
 The name the developer gave the xbe.
-May not be respective of what the game is actually called.
+May not be respective of what the game is actually called by the public.
 Eg. TOCA race driver 2 and V8 Super cars 2 are both titled as just Race Driver 2...
 Because they are the same game, just with different settings.
 But also games that have a GoTY version or other sub headings probably wont be included in the title name.
-This does have Unicode to ASCII convert issues dew to old tools.
-So it needs to be updated.
+If the title is missing a name, or it is not very descriptive like DJFFNY your best bet is to get the games Serial Number, in this case EA-073<br>
-Also some characters had to be stripped from the csv to keep GitHub happy.
+and ctrl+f if it in [this](https://raw.githubusercontent.com/MobCat/MobCats-original-xbox-game-list/main/redump-xbox.json) json file I made for re-dump games.<br>
-I'm not happy with this, but it will have to do for now.
+This may be automated at some point, but there isn't enough exactly correlating information from redump and my list to get the titles on the right versions of the game at this time.<br>

 **\[Publisher\]**
 This is a guess based of the SN, not all publishers have been confirmed or known.